The Affair of the Necklace

-The Affair of the Necklace is a 2001 American historical drama film directed by Charles Shyer.
-The screenplay by John Sweet is based on what became known as the Affair of the Diamond Necklace, an incident that helped fuel the French populace's disillusionment with the monarchy and, among other causes, eventually led to the French Revolution.
-The film received negative reviews from critics, but the sets, music and costume design were praised.
+The Affair of the Necklace is a 2001 American historical drama film directed by Charles Shyer and written by John Sweet, based on the 1785 scandal at the court of Louis XVI that became known as the Affair of the Diamond Necklace, which contributed to discreditation of the French monarchy on the eve of the French Revolution.

+It had a limited release on November 30, 2001, before being released in the US on December 7.
+The film received negative reviews from critics.
+The film became a box-office bomb, grossing approximately $1.2 million worldwide against a budget of $30 million.
+At the 74th Academy Awards, it received a nomination for the Best Costume Design.

 Plot

-Jeanne de Saint-Rémy de Valois, orphaned at an early age, is determined to reclaim her noble title and the home taken from her family when she was a child.
+Jeanne de Valois-Saint-Rémy, orphaned at an early age, is determined to reclaim her noble title and the home taken from her family when she was a child.
 When she is rebuffed by Marie Antoinette and fails to achieve her goal through legal channels, she joins forces with the arrogant, well-connected gigolo Rétaux de Villette and her own wayward, womanizing husband Nicholas.
 They concoct a plan to earn her enough money to purchase the property.

-In 1772, King Louis XV had commissioned Parisian jewellers Boehmer & Bassenge to create an opulent 2800 carat, 647-diamond necklace to present to his mistress Madame du Barry, but the king died before it was completed.
+King Louis XV had commissioned Parisian jewelers Boehmer & Bassenge to create an opulent 2800 carat, 647-diamond necklace to present to his mistress Madame du Barry, but the king died before it was completed.
 Hoping to recover the high cost of the necklace, its creators try to persuade Queen Marie Antoinette to purchase it.
 Knowing its history, she declines.

 Jeanne approaches debauched libertine Cardinal Louis de Rohan and introduces herself as a confidante of the Queen.
-For years the Cardinal has yearned to regain the Queen's favor and acquire the position of Prime Minister of France, and when he is reassured by occultist Count Cagliostro that Jeanne is legitimate, he allows himself to be seduced by her promise to intervene on his behalf.
+For years the Cardinal has yearned to regain the Queen's favor and acquire the position of Prime Minister of France, but Antoinette refuses to talk to him as she heard rumors of him speaking ill of her mother, the Empress of Austria.
+When he is reassured by occultist Count Cagliostro that Jeanne is legitimate, he allows himself to be seduced by her promise to intervene on his behalf.
 He begins to correspond with the Queen and is unaware that his letters to her are intercepted and the Queen's responses are forgeries intended to manipulate him.
 The tone of the letters becomes very intimate.
-The cardinal becomes more and more convinced that Marie Antoinette is in love with him, and he becomes ardently enamored of her.
+The Cardinal becomes more and more convinced that Marie Antoinette is in love with him, and he becomes ardently enamored of her.

 Jeanne allegedly arranges a meeting between the two in the gardens of the Palace of Versailles.
 Portraying the Queen is Nicole Leguay d'Oliva, a prostitute bearing some resemblance to her.
 Heavily cloaked, with her face in the shadows, she agrees to forget their past disagreements.
 The Cardinal believes his indiscretions have been forgiven and he once again is in the Queen's good favor.